edwardcrupi/mediamajik/README.md

 # README #

-This README documents the normal steps to get the MediaMajik app running.
+This README documents the normal steps to get the MediaMajik app running, the app uses postgres rather than sqlite3 so be wary of that.

-1. Navigate to the app directory in terminal.
+1. Navigate to the Application's directory.
+2. Restored the backed up db by entering command ```psql -f MediaMajik_development.dumpfile MediaMajik_development```
 2. Enter command ```rails s``` to start the webserver on your localhost (the default port is 3000).
 3. Navigate to localhost:3000 on your browser to see the app running on the default port.

+OR ALTERNATIVELY

+1. Navigate to http://mediamajik.ninefold-apps.com/ to see the current version of the app deployed on ninefold.

 ### What is this repository for? ###